cifik1-lgtm/J.aRVIS/readme.md

    ```

 ---
-*Built for the hive-mind by cifikAI & Antigravity.*
+*Built for the hive-mind by cifikAI.*